max-sn/sphinx_ros/docs/source/getting_started.rst

   Can be used to reference a defined action type.
 Adding the ``~`` prefix to the action name will let it print *only* the action name and not the package name.

+.. rst:role:: ros:node

+  Can be used to reference a defined ROS node.
+Addding the ``~`` prefix to the node name will let it print *only* the node name and not the package name.

+  .. versionadded:: 0.2

 ===============